The Gordin Cell

-The Gordin Cell is an Israeli psychological thriller series.
+The Gordin Cell (תא גורדין) is an Israeli psychological thriller series.
 The series stars Ran Danker as Israeli Air Force officer Eyal Gordin and Mark Ivanir as Russian Foreign Intelligence Service (SVR) agent Yaakov Lundin.

 Plot

 Season 1

 Diana and Mickey Gordin immigrated to Israel from the Soviet Union in the 1990s and adjusted in Israel, as they join the upper middle class.
 In fact, both were recruited by the KGB to collect information for the organization, but that was a decade ago.

 Since then it has been many years, but their past haunts them again.
 Their liaison agent, the legendary spy Yaacov Lundin, is back.
 He demands from them to transfer under his service their young son Eyal, an outstanding ex-officer of Unit 669, who serves now in the office of the Israeli Air Force commander.
 While they try to escape from their past, Shin Bet's Russian Department closes in on them, and Eyal himself struggles with the dilemma of becoming a traitor of the country he swore to serve and protect or betraying his family.